ali77gh/bake-rs/README.md

 you can set it up on your raspberry pi and use it as a web controller for your project.

-Warning: if you are using it over internet make sure its behind an encryption layer (don't leak your username password)
+Warning: if you are using it over internet make sure its behind an encryption layer (don't leak your password)

 ## Error handling